diegoczul/trainerworkout/public/assets/css/neat/README.md

 #### Framework X has this feature that Neat seems to be missing.
 Can you add it?

 Unless you [open a pull request](https://github.com/thoughtbot/neat/compare/), the answer is most likely going to be no. Neat is lightweight and simple compared to other grid frameworks, and strives to remain so.
-We have plans for adding new features in future versions of the framework, but these will be most likely to support new ways of working with layouts on the Web, not patches to existing ones.
+We have plans for adding new features in future versions of the framework, but these will be most likely to support new ways of working with layouts on the web, not patches to existing ones.

 ## Browser support